bgcarlisle/dashboard/README.md

 ### 1. Original data set based on Web of Science and Dimensions search

+The following columns came from a search of Web of Science and Dimensions

 | Column                 | Type        | Details                                |
 |------------------------|-------------|----------------------------------------|
 | `doi`                  | string      | Digital Object Identifier              |